Skip to content

 // PTY mode - Interactive shell with real-time output

-const pty = await sandbox.terminals.create({
+const pty = await sandbox.terminal.create({

 pty: true,